govindagrawal/ContactInfo/README.md

 14. Used both Attribute as well as Conventional Routing.
 15. Implemented Authentication and Authorization.
 16. Implemented Custom Error Handling and 404 error.
 17. Created Unit Tests using MSTest.
+Used Moq feature.
 18. For Deployment, used the Web Deploy feature and hosted the application using Azure.
+19. Implemented CI/CD (Continous Integration / Continous Development) between GitHub and Azure.